TakayoshiYamazaki/nimono/README.md

 # nimono

-nimono is a interface to CaboCha for CRuby(mri/yarv) and JRuby(jvm).
+nimono is an interface of CaboCha for MRI Ruby and JRuby, and parsing Japanese sentences using the library.
 It depends on the CaboCha library so the library will have to install first.

 ## Requirements